KNBahir/Tableau-Task-EduBridge/README.md

 # Tableau-Task-EduBridge
 Scenario Based Questions - EduBridge

+**Dataset for this Task is avaiable here as in Excel file formate and also in CSV file formate** which is named as Arun's Client.

 Steps to be followed:

   Step 1: Open tableau's new version and Import the excel dataset which we are going to workout